dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 #### SAG Preprocessing ####

 Because of the complexity of the SAG raw data as documented in the **Data Exploration** section above, the raw data was preprocessed once and converted to csv with a set of python commands that ultimately generate the question.csv and answer.csv.
 Once completed the creation of the train and test data is done using the same approach as with the SEB data above.
 Pandas is leveraged heavily to read and write CSV files and to manipulate data in memory.
-Featurs such as adding columns to an existing Dataset read from a CSV and splitting data are often leveraged.
+Features such as adding columns to an existing Dataset read from a CSV and splitting data are often leveraged.

 *Manual Steps*